top of page

 053.JPG

-Established in 2003 under the direction of Keyohwhuduchun Sally A’Huille, the Society was formed in response to the growing threat of industrial resource extraction—particularly large-scale clearcut logging—that was damaging the land and ecosystems of the keyoh.
+It was formed in response to mounting industrial pressure on the territory — particularly large-scale clearcut logging that was damaging the land and ecosystems of the Keyoh.

 Constitution

-To establish and protect the Maiyoo Keyoh ancestral territory by seeking standing and authority from the courts with a view to obtain official recognition of Aboriginal Title and Rights, protected under Section 35 of the Canadian Constitution.
+To establish and protect the Maiyoo Keyoh ancestral territory by seeking standing and authority from the courts toward formal

-To protect and preserve the territory by developing responsible resource management plans and maintaining the land with a view to commemorating the site.
+To preserve the territory by developing responsible resource management plans and maintaining the land in a manner that honours and commemorates the Keyoh.

 bottom of page